Colt Dragoon Revolver: First Model

 The First Model Colt Dragoon Revolver production began in 1848, stemming from Colt's Second Government Contract.
-It has oval cylinder stops, a V-type mainspring, no wheel on the rear of the hammer, and a square back trigger guard.
+It has rectangular cylinder stops, a V-type mainspring, no wheel on the rear of the hammer, and a square back trigger guard.
 Colt produced about 7,000 first models between 1848 and 1850.

 Second Model

 The Second Model has rectangular cylinder notches.
 Until the no. 10,000 the V-shaped mainspring was standard and then replaced with a flat leaf mainspring and a wheel on the hammer at its bearing on the mainspring.
 All the Second Model Dragoons have the square back trigger guard.
 The company made about 2,550 Second Models in 1850 and 1851.

 Third Model

 The Third Model Dragoon numbers stand at ten-thousand from 1851 through 1860.
 This design had more variations as compared to its earlier counterparts.
 Some of the third model Colt Dragoon Revolvers had frame cuts for detachable shoulder stocks, horizontal loading lever latches and folding leaf sights.
 Third Colt Dragoon Revolvers had a round trigger guard.
 Government records showed an order for 8,390 Dragoons.